On the structure of \'etale fibrations of $L_\infty$-bundles: Abstract

 \section{Abstract}

-{We prove that an \'etale fibration between $L_\infty$-bundles has local sections made up of several elementary morphisms of particularly simple and accessible type.
-As applications, we prove an inverse function theorem for $L_\infty$-bundles, and give an elementary proof that every weak equivalence of $L_\infty$-bundles induces a quasi-isomorphism of the differential graded algebras of global functions.
-In addition, we apply this inverse function theorem to prove that the homotopy category of $L_\infty$-bundles has a simple description in terms of homotopy classes of morphisms, when we restrict $L_\infty$-bundles to their germs about their classical loci. }
+{We prove that an \'etale fibration between $L_\infty$-bundles admits local sections composed of several elementary morphisms of particularly simple and accessible type.
+As applications, we establish an inverse function theorem for $L_\infty$-bundles and provide an elementary proof that every weak equivalence of $L_\infty$-bundles induces a quasi-isomorphism of the differential graded algebras of global functions.
+Furthermore, we apply this inverse function theorem to show that the homotopy category of $L_\infty$-bundles admits a simple description in terms of homotopy classes of morphisms, when $L_\infty$-bundles are restricted to their germs around their classical loci. }